Fluorescent T5 vs Compact Fluorescent Grow Lights

 In order for plants to flower, the photoperiod needs to be changed to 12 hours of light, followed by 12 hours of darkness.

-If you want to learn more about grow lights, check out our full grow light buying guide, or give our experienced growers a call today at 888-815-9763.
+If you want to learn more about these lights, check out our review of the best T5 grow lights, or give our experienced growers a call today at 888-815-9763.